 Newly appointed state officials must file within 21 days of assuming office.
 Nominees must file within 21 days of their nomination.
+State officials that are leaving their position must file within 21 days of their end date.
 Candidates must file within 3 days of the deadline for filing nomination papers.
 State officials update their Statements annually on or before April 30, reporting their economic interests for the preceding calendar year.

 EMPLOYERS: Any employer from which the official or a member of his or her immediate family received income of $1,000 or more.